 9. Things Stop Exciting You

-After you have done the trial hike through Machu- Picchu or rode camels through the desert to the surf break in Morocco, things back home that used to excite you no longer do.
+After you have hiked through Machu- Picchu or ridden camels through the desert to the surf break in Morocco, things back home that used to excite you no longer do.

 The annual fishing trip you used to take with your family to your lake house, seems to lose its excitement.
 All you can think about is your next trip abroad.